JetBrains/kotlin-web-site/docs/topics/exceptions.md

 You can use multiple `catch` handlers for the same `try` block.
 You can add as many `catch` blocks as needed to handle different exceptions distinctively.
+When you have multiple `catch` blocks, it's important to order them from the most specific to the least specific exception, following a top-to-bottom order in your code.
+This ordering aligns with the program's execution flow.

 Consider this example with [custom exceptions](#creating-custom-exceptions):